JRReynosa/Zendesk-Ticket-Viewer/README.md

 # Zendesk-Ticket-Viewer
+The purpose of this program is to make use of the Zendesk ticketing API in order to provide a command line interface in which users can view tickets in a readable manner.

 **Instructions:**
 1. If not already installed, install Python 3 on your system
 2. Download the main.py file from this repository